phu-qqb/qq-production-intraday-core-webapp/docs/sql-server-test-database.md

    }
    ```
 3. If you store credentials in AWS Secrets Manager instead of using an inline connection string,
-   create a dedicated secret (for example `qq-intraday-test-credentials`) and place its name under
+   create a dedicated secret.
+By convention the application will look for
+   `qq-intraday-test-credentials` when the active environment is `Test`, so you only need to set a
+   custom value if you deviate from that pattern.
+Otherwise place the secret name under
-   `Database → Environments → Test → SecretName`.
+   `Database → Environments → Test → SecretName` to override the default.
 4. Redeploy or restart the service so that the new configuration is picked up.

 ## 5. Keep the Test Database Current